 The track outline meandered from the “fountains straight”, climbing to Poble Espanyol and Sant Jordi towards the Lluís Companys Olympic Stadium, to go back down by Font del Gat and the Teatre Grec.
-And it is precisely at the starting point of the track that we find the starring element of the Hyundai N Catalunya WorldSBK Round trophy: the columns of Puig i Cadafalch.
+And it is precisely at the starting point of the track that we find the starring element of the Catalunya WorldSBK Round trophy: the columns of Puig i Cadafalch.

 The four Ionic columns – in reference to the four bars of the Catalan Senyera – immediately transport us to Rius i Taulet avenue of the Catalan capital, in front of the National Palace and the Magic Fountains.